AΩA National Awards

 To promote basic and clinical research in medical fields, social science, or health services, AΩA awards up to fifty $5,000 fellowships each year to medical students at schools with active AΩA chapters.

-Because only one candidate from each chapter may apply annually, there is a VTCSOM internal application process that can be found in the Research Domain on Blackboard, or detailed in this downloadable attachment.
+Because only one candidate from each chapter may apply annually, there is a VTCSOM internal application process that can be found in the Research Domain on Canvas, or detailed in this downloadable attachment.

 Helen H. Glaser Student Essay Award

 To encourage scholarly writing, this awards offers prizes for essays on nontechnical medical topics.
 Winning essays are published in The Pharos.